Learn how to choose the right algorithmic trading platform by exploring essential features, beginner-friendly options, and key strategies for success.

 - Sharpe Ratio: Look for a minimum of 1.5.

 Use these metrics to fine-tune your strategy before moving to live trading.
+If you want to accelerate this process, try LuxAlgo's AI Backtesting, then evaluate signals with Signals & Overlays or trends with Oscillator Matrix.

 Tips and Common Errors